Makes 2 loaves

 - Mix the leaven and water:

-Combine the leaven and almost all of 475 grams of water for the dough in a large mixing bowl - keep some back in case the starter is too wet making the whole dough too wet..
+Combine the leaven and the 300ml of water for the dough in a large mixing bowl - keep some back in case the starter is too wet making the whole dough too wet.
+(Michel: the leaven seems to be better if on the druer, stiffer side.
+When I've made it using a wet leaven the water in the mix needed to be reduced).
 Stir with a spatula or use your hands to break up and dissolve the leaven into the water.
 It's OK if the leaven doesn't fully dissolve and a few clumps remain.

-Michel: I used 250g water with the runny starter/leaven.
+Michel: I used 250g water with a runny leaven and 300g water with a dry leaven.

 - Add the flour: